If you’ve got a second battery in your 4WD, and you want to keep an eye on the voltage theProjecta Dual Battery Monitor

 What voltages do you want to see?

-Most deep cycle batteries are full around the 14.3 to 14.5 volts, but it is manufacturer dependent, so look this up.
+Most deep cycle batteries top out at around the 14.3 to 14.5 volts, but it is manufacturer dependent, so look this up.
 Your cranking battery should get up to around the 14.2 – 14.4 volts while driving, if you have a vehicle that does’t have a smart alternator.
-When stopped, it should sit around 12.6 to 12.8 volts.
+When stopped, it should sit around 12.6 to 12.8 volts full.

 I don’t like letting my secondary, or deep cycle batteries get below 12.1 volts, to maintain a healthy battery for a long time.
 You can read more about that here – Are you damaging your 12V batteries?

 These days, you can get some pretty fancy little gauges.
 Some will read the power going in, power going out and then tell you how much longer your situation will run for.
 Victron, Redarc, Enervolt and several other companies make some amazing products.

 On the other end of the scale, you can get cheap gauges off eBay that plug into cigarette lighter ports, and will tell you the voltage of wherever the power is coming from.